sudarshansudarshan/swagatam/Faq.md

 **1. Is there a fee for accommodations and food, or are they included in the workshop?**

-This initiative is completely **free of charge**.
+This initiative is sponsored by IIT Ropar and is exclusively meant for the meritorious students with a good CRL rank in JEE.
 We've got everything covered for you.
-You'll be our guest!
+Be our guest!
 A **refundable safety deposit of Rs.
 1000** is required, which will be returned within two days.
-Rest assured, there's **no fee for accommodation or food**.
+Food and accommodation charges for the student will be borne by us.

 **2. What is the limit on the number of students who can attend this workshop?**

-Don't worry about the details—just **pack your bags and get ready to join us**!
-There's **no fixed limit** on the number of students we can accommodate. **Your enthusiasm determines how many can be enrolled**.
-We aim to **welcome as many students as possible**!
+The number is tentative.
+We are planning to accommodate as many as possible.
+If you have received an email stating that you are selected, please pack your bags and arrive on time :-)

 **3. Can parents come, or should only the students attend alone?**